 On Sunday nights, childcare is provided from birth to four years old.
 During the evening preaching service preschool children are taught the Bible, given opportunities to play and interact with other boys and girls, and provided a snack.
+(Please notify the nursery staff if there are food allergies which need to be considered.)
 Babies and toddlers are cared for in clean, well-staffed nursery rooms equipped with age-appropriate toys, rockers and cribs.

 You may register and drop off your children 10 minutes before any scheduled service begins on Wednesdays and Sundays.
 Read more about our nursery ministry.

 We use cell phone notification in the event we need to contact you during a service.
 Children are signed in and out of each room/class, and the security of our children is very important to us.

 On Wednesdays during the school year, babies and toddlers are cared for in our nurseries.
 All other children and students are encouraged to become active participants in our AWANA club (ages 3 and up).